fdagostino/docs-to-markdown/README.md

 # docs-to-markdown 🚀 | Convert online documentation into Markdown by simply providing a URL

-Perfect for converting libraries, SDKs, and other documentation for use with LLMs and AI Agents.
+Perfect for converting APIs docs, libraries docs, SDKs docs, and any other type of tech documentation for use with LLMs, AI Agents, Cursor, Tailwind, Cline, etc.

 ## What is docs-to-markdown?
 docs-to-markdown is a simple and fast tool that crawls online documentation from a given URL and converts it into Markdown files.
 Just provide the URL of the documentation you want to convert, and the tool will handle the rest.
 Whether you need a single consolidated file or multiple files, it streamlines your workflow for feeding content into your LLM and optimizing your AI prompts.

 ## Features ✨
 - **Flexible Conversion:** Convert documentation into one file or split into multiple files based on your needs.